steglasaurous/requestobot/README.md

 # Requestobot

-A song request chatbot which manages song requests for streamers playing games that don't have their own built-in request system.
+A song request chatbot (and desktop app!) which manages song requests for streamers playing games that don't have their own built-in request system.
 It has an up-to-date database of song details for OSTs and custom songs for each supported game.

 Supported Games: